GaganSingh001/My-Portfolio/data_analysis/README.md

 ![Alt text](/data_analysis/importance.PNG?raw=true "Importance Variables")
 1. The most importance variables toward Customer Lifetime Value are No of Policies, Monthly Premium, Total Claim Amt, Months Since Last Claim, Vehicle Class, Months Since Policy Inception and Income.
 ![Alt text](/data_analysis/correlation.png?raw=true "Variables That Correlate")
-2. The darker the color (blue), the more the correlation.
+2. The darker the color (blue), the higher the correlation.
 There is less correlation between the reds.
 ![Alt text](/data_analysis/decision_tree.png?raw=true "Decision Tree")
 3. For customers with No of Policies greater/equal to 2.5 per customer, gives you the greater sum total CLV.
 Per customer CLV ($7,055)
 For customers with Monthly Premium greater/equal to  $96.5, gives you the greater sum total CLV.
 Per customer CLV ($21018)